Ylianst/MeshCentral/docs/docs/install/index.md

 ```
 node node_modules/meshcentral [arguments]
 ```
-    **Warning**: Do not run MeshCentral by going into the “node_modules/meshcentral” folder as this may cause auto-install and self-update features to fail.
-Instead, go into the directory above “node_modules” and run “node node_modules/meshcentral”.
+    **Warning**: Do not run MeshCentral by going into the `node_modules/meshcentral` folder as this may cause auto-install and self-update features to fail.
+Instead, go into the directory above `node_modules` and run `node node_modules/meshcentral`.
 ![](images/2022-05-16-23-53-08.png)
 **Note**: If MeshCentral is started without any arguments, default settings in LAN-only mode will be in effect and user/administrator will only be able to manage computers that reside within the local network.
 5. To manage computers over the internet, the server needs to have static IP settings or a DNS record that resolves back to the right server.
 The mesh agents will be using the mechanism to call home to MeshCentral server.
 For WAN or Hybrid mode, run one of the commands below